-I have a lot of choices when it comes to email marketing services, and most of them are to me (as my friend & mentor Judith Morgan would put it) “Much of a muchness,” offering very similar services.
+I have a lot of choices when it comes to email marketing services, and most of them are to me (as the coach Judith Morgan would put it) “Much of a muchness,” offering very similar services.

 I want to work with the one that’s creative, human, approachable, and fun — AND good at what they do.
 This About page seals the deal for me.

 Having trouble with yours?

 Here are a handful of tips for making your About page a super-useful page in your site:

 - Have one.
 And call it “About”.
 That’s what most peoples’ eyes are looking for when they want to learn more about you.

 - Tell people your name, and what you do.
 Don’t worry about redundancy.
 Always remember that, through the mystical world of Google search, they may land here FIRST when they visit your site.
 Reiterate, in a very short blurb, who you are and what great thing(s) you offer.